Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

-To assess the efficacy of the kernel regression procedure in section \ref{sec:interpolation}, the Eulerian number density field is reconstructed from the Lagrangian number density \eqref{eq:fla1d-nd-sol} using the Nadaraya-Watson estimator in Eq.~\eqref{eq:kernel-smoother}.
+To assess the efficacy of the kernel regression procedure in Section \ref{sec:interpolation}, the Eulerian number density field is reconstructed from the Lagrangian number density \eqref{eq:fla1d-nd-sol} using the Nadaraya-Watson estimator in Eq.~\eqref{eq:kernel-smoother}.
 Since this case is one-dimensional, the kernel given in Eq.~\eqref{eq:kernel-spherical} is utilised, with the smoothing length $h$ specified by Eq.~\eqref{eq:h-spherical-kernel}.
 This produces the result shown in Figure \eqref{fig:1b}.
-For comparison purposes, it is appropriate to consider the absolute error between kernel regression and the analytical solution, and this is presented in Figure \eqref{fig:1c}.
-It is seen that the error in the kernel regression is generally below $10^{-2}$ throughout the ${x}$--$t$ domain, except in the vicinity of the envelope \eqref{eq:fla1d-envelope} and along the boundary of the multi-valued region.
-This more marked error arises due to the non-zero size of the kernel \eqref{eq:kernel-spherical}, with the consequence that representation of steep gradients and discontinuities in the number density field ${{n}} ({x},t)$ cannot be exactly captured using this procedure.
-Therefore it is expected that some additional error will result from the use of kernel regression in reconstructing the number density field, however an appropriate choice of initial smoothing length $h_0$ can mitigate against this, with a smaller kernel generally being preferable subject to ${{n}} ({x},t)$ remaining smooth.
-In this case, the initial smoothing length is set proportional to the variable grid spacing at each point in time, with the value of $h_0 = 1/3 \, \Delta {x}$ being chosen.
-The overall accuracy of the kernel regression is seen to be good, as can be inferred from examination of the spatial profile of ${{n}} ({x},t)$ at selected instances in time, depicted in Figure \eqref{fig:1d}.
+For comparison purposes, it is appropriate to consider the relative error between kernel regression and the analytical solution, and this is presented in Figure \eqref{fig:1c}.
+It is seen that the relative error in the kernel regression is generally below $10^{-2}$ throughout the ${x}$--$t$ domain, except at the fold envelope \eqref{eq:fla1d-envelope} and along the boundary of the multi-valued region.
+This more marked error arises due to the smoothing property of kernels, in that the influence of a given droplet is distributed over a small region of the domain, with the consequence that representation of steep gradients and discontinuities in the number density field cannot be exactly captured using this procedure.
+Therefore it is expected that some additional error will result from the use of kernel regression in reconstructing the number density field, however an appropriate choice of initial smoothing length $h_0$ can mitigate against this \cite{Price2012}, with a smaller kernel generally being preferable subject to ${{n}}$ remaining smooth.
+In this case, the smoothing length is set proportional to the variable grid spacing at each point in time, with the initial value of $h_0 = \Delta x_{d0} / 3$ being chosen in order to achieve a high degree of fidelity in the reconstructed Eulerian number density field.
+The overall accuracy of the kernel regression is seen to be good, as can be inferred from examination of the spatial profiles of ${{n}}$ at selected instances in time, depicted in Figure \eqref{fig:1d}.
 The only discernible loss of accuracy is in the vicinity of the discontinuity between the single-valued and multi-valued regions of Eq.~\eqref{eq:fla1d_Eulerian-nd-sol} for $t \ge 1$, as can be seen in the jump in the profiles for ${y} = 1.5$ and ${y} = 2$.
-Moreover, it is seen that whilst ${{n}} ({x},t)$ remains finite in the vicinity of the envelope \eqref{eq:fla1d-envelope}, kernel regression is able to capture the increase in number density well.
+Moreover, it is seen that whilst ${{n}}$ remains finite in the vicinity of the fold envelope \eqref{eq:fla1d-envelope}, kernel regression is able to capture the increase in number density well, with the error only becoming greater than $10^{-2}$ along the fold itself.